Introduction: ATLAS SENSORS TROUBLESHOOTING TIPS

 - Shake the probe in the calibration solution to remove any trapped air bubbles.
 The same idea pertains to using the probe in your application.

-- Some probes such as the EC probe and DO probe are shipped with protective caps, remove them before usage.
+- Some probes such as the salinity probe and dissolved oxygen probe are shipped with protective caps, remove them before usage.

 - When doing calibration that involves multiple solutions, rinse and dry the probe as you move from one solution to the next.
 This will help to prevent cross-contamination.